Alibaba-MIIL/TResNet/README.md

 > achieve state-of-the-art accuracy on competitive datasets such as
 > Stanford cars (96.0\%), CIFAR-10 (99.0\%), CIFAR-100 (91.5\%) and
 > Oxford-Flowers (99.1\%).
 They also perform well on multi-label classification and object detection tasks.

+## 07/01/2021: New SOTA Results
+With better pretraining, Our medium-size newtork, TResNet-L-V2, achieved SOTA result on stanford-cars dataset

 ## 30/9/2020: New Paper Released
 We released a new paper, [Asymmetric Loss For Multi-Label